MartinSchlott/MartinSchlott.github.io/_rawmd/AIFirstCodeDocumentation.md

 Tell AI what **NOT** to do and why, rather than micromanaging what to do:

-**Effective**: "The `transport/` directory has technical debt and doesn't follow pure Clarion patterns - don't use as reference for new code."
+**Effective**: "The legacy `payments/` module has technical debt and doesn't follow current patterns - don't use as reference for new code."

-**Ineffective**: ~~"When implementing new transport mechanisms, follow the patterns in `foundation/protocols/` and ensure proper error handling with OperationResult..."~~
+**Ineffective**: ~~"When implementing new payment mechanisms, follow the patterns in `services/billing/` and ensure proper error handling with OperationResult..."~~

 ## Core Principles